richardvenneman/appsignal-docs/source/ruby/configuration/load-order.html.md

 ### 2. System detected settings

-The gem detects what kind of system it's active in and configures itself accordingly.
+The gem detects what kind of system it's running on and configures itself accordingly.

-For example, when it's running inside a container based system (such as Docker and Heroku) it sets `:running_in_container` to `true`.
+For example, when it's running inside a container based system (such as Docker and Heroku) it sets the configuration option `:running_in_container` to `true`.

 ### 3. Initial configuration given to `Config` initializer